frisi/wm.chimpimport/README.rst

     Options:
-      -h, --help            show this help message and exit -k APIKEY, --apikey=APIKEY
+      -h, --help            show this help message and exit -u, --updateExisting  if given, existing subscribers will be updated -k APIKEY, --apikey=APIKEY
                             your mailchimp api key. to obtain one: http://kb.mailchimp.com/article/where-can-i-find-my-api-key``